open-dis/dis-tutorial/Scalability.md

 ####Multicast

 Multicast is a more sophisticated extension of broadcast.
-Broadcast sends a single message to every host on the network.
-Multicast can send a message to only those hosts that have subscribed to a "multicast group."
+Like broadcast, it can send a single message to every host on a network.
+Multicast can also send a message to only those hosts that have subscribed to a "multicast group."

-There's something else multicast gives us: the ability to traverse routers.
-Broadcast is limited to a single network.
-Multicast can traverse networks if the routers connecting networks are configured to allow this.
-Multicast configuration is not a given.

-This document is trying to avoid becoming a network programming tutorial.
-You can read more about multicat at <a href="http://www.cisco.com/c/dam/en/us/products/collateral/ios-nx-os-software/ip-multicast/prod_presentation0900aecd80310883.pdf">http://www.cisco.com/c/dam/en/us/products/collateral/ios-nx-os-software/ip-multicast/prod_presentation0900aecd80310883.pdf</a>

 Multicast is a superior option to broadcast.
-The research into and implementation of multicast was done in the mid-90's, a little after DIS was standardized, and as a result DIS has for historical and installed base reasons settled on broadcast, despite its inferiority.
-Multicast is better, and if you have a choice you should always pick it.
+The research into and implementation of multicast was done in the mid-90's, a little after DIS was standardized, and as a result DIS has for historical and installed base reasons usually settled for broadcast, despite its inferiority.
+If you have a choice you should always pick multicat over broadcast.
 The only reason to continue using broadcast is historical inertia and interoperability with applications that are pre-configured to use broadcast.

 Why is it better?
 Several reasons.

+One thing multicast gives us is the ability to traverse routers.
+Broadcast is limited to a single network, while multicast can traverse network boundaries if the routers connecting networks are configured to allow this.
+Multicast configuration of the routers is not a given.

+This document is trying to avoid becoming a networking tutorial.
+You can read more about multicast at <a href="http://www.cisco.com/c/dam/en/us/products/collateral/ios-nx-os-software/ip-multicast/prod_presentation0900aecd80310883.pdf">http://www.cisco.com/c/dam/en/us/products/collateral/ios-nx-os-software/ip-multicast/prod_presentation0900aecd80310883.pdf</a> But understanding some of the multicast implementation details helps you understand its usefulness in NVE scalability.

 You don't have to configure anything to use multicast within a single network.
 There is no extra configuration above and beyond that of broadcast.
 If the design requires that state updates traverse networks then the network can be configured to do multicast routing.
 This realistically cannot be done with broadcast.
 Multicast does everything broadcast does, and has the capacity to be more capable.
 TCP/IP stacks nearly universally support multicast, even severely limited devices such as cell phones (Android and IOS), Raspberry Pi, and many Arduino devices.